X

 Trial, shipping and warranty

-Saatva's shipping perks go above and beyond most other online mattress brands and they also offer a pretty long sleep trial and warranty policy.
+Saatva's shipping perks go above and beyond most other online mattress brands and offer a long sleep trial and warranty policy.
 Here's what you can expect if you purchase a Loom & Leaf mattress from Saatva:

 • Free removal of your old mattress and foundation